 Even proper nutrition and other healthy things feel like an uphill battle.
 If you’ve ever felt stuck and helpless in your fitness program, you’re not alone.

 Even the most dedicated fitness enthusiasts can experience low motivation at some point.

 Often it’s no big deal — for a day or two you might feel less than motivated about your fitness routine and then you’re back in the swing of it.
 Other times, it can persist more than a few days and affect your confidence and overall energy and determination.

 In severe cases, this low motivation can turn into burnout, which makes it difficult, if not impossible, to show up ready and willing to exercise.

 At first, you feel emotionally and physically exhausted and nothing can get you energized.
-Next, you develop a cynical attitude towards fitness, believing it’s pointless and won’t help you to achieve any of your goals.
+Next, you develop a cynical attitude toward fitness, believing it’s pointless and won’t help you achieve any of your goals.
 Eventually, you start to think negatively about yourself and your performance.